Generation of photonic hooks from patchy microcylinders: Results and Discussion

 \section{Results and Discussion}

-First, we compared the optical field of the 35 $\mu$m-diameter pristine cylinder and patchy cylinder under plane wave illumination.
+First, we compared the optical field of the 35 $\upmu$m-diameter pristine cylinder and patchy cylinder under plane wave illumination.
 The background medium here is microscope immersion oil (MIO, n$_2$ = 1.52).
-As shown in Fig. 2(a), the incident light passing through the pristine cylinder forms a conventional PJ on the shadow side of the cylinder.
+As shown in Figure \ref{Figure 2}a, the incident light passing through the pristine cylinder forms a conventional PJ on the shadow side of the cylinder.
 The generated PJ has a symmetric $\mid$E$\mid$$^2$ distribution with the the midline of the PJ as the center of symmetry.
-On the contrary, as for the patchy cylinder shown in Fig. 2(b), the upper part of the incident light is blocked by the Ag film covered on the top surface of the cylinder, so only the lower part of the incident light can enter the patchy cylinder.
-A curved light beam, i.e., a PH, with a bending angle $\beta$ = 12.5$^\circ$ is generated at the rear side of the cylinder.
-Compared with the pristine cylinder, the patchy cylinder has a smaller intensity enhancement ability, as the I$_{max}$ is 36.0 and 14.3 for pristine and pathcy cylinders, respectively.
+On the contrary, as for the patchy cylinder shown in Figure \ref{Figure 2}b, the upper part of the incident light is blocked by the Ag film covered on the top surface of the cylinder, so only the lower part of the incident light can enter the patchy cylinder. {A curved light beam, that is, a PH, with a bending angle $\beta$ = 12.5$^\circ$, a hook height increment H = 1.51 $\upmu$m and a subtense L = 28.81 $\upmu$m is generated at the rear side of the cylinder.} Compared with the pristine cylinder, the patchy cylinder has a smaller intensity enhancement ability, as the I$_{max}$ is 36.0 and 14.3 for pristine and patchy cylinders, respectively.